ramkumarkoppu/pi-zero-pytorch/README.md

 Summary of this work would be that it is a simplified <a href="https://github.com/lucidrains/transfusion-pytorch">Transfusion</a> (Zhou et al.) with influence from <a href="https://arxiv.org/abs/2403.03206">Stable Diffusion 3</a> (Esser et al.), mainly the adoption of flow matching instead of diffusion for policy generation, as well as the separation of parameters (<a href="https://github.com/lucidrains/mmdit/blob/main/mmdit/mmdit_pytorch.py#L43">Joint Attention</a> from mmDIT).
 They build on top of a pretrained vision language model, PaliGemma 2B.

+### Appreciation

+- [Einops](https://github.com/arogozhnikov/einops) for the amazing [pack and unpack](https://einops.rocks/4-pack-and-unpack/), used extensively here for managing various token sets

+- [Flex Attention](https://pytorch.org/blog/flexattention/) for allowing for easy mixture of autoregressive and bidirectional attention

+- [@Wonder1905](https://github.com/Wonder1905) for the code review and identifying issues

+- You? maybe a phd student who wants to contribute to the latest SOTA architecture for behavioral cloning?

 ### Install

 ```bash